TalhaJamal02/physical-ai-humanoid-robotics-book/docs/docs/module1_foundations/intro.md

 # Introduction to Physical AI

-Physical AI is the discipline of building intelligent systems that do not merely *compute* but actually *act* in the real world.
-It is where AI meets physics, robotics, embodiment, uncertainty, and continuous decision-making.
+Physical AI is the discipline of building intelligent systems that do not just *compute* but actually *act* in the physical world.
+It represents the intersection of AI, robotics, embodiment, uncertainty, physics, and continuous real-time decision-making.

 ---